shurcooL-legacy/Conception/README.md

 Can be compiled on Windows, but since I use some C++11 features that Visual Studio 2012 doesn't support yet, it will take some effort to compile it there.
 Either remove C++11 code, or get clang compiler for Windows.

-Since it executes code live, it's potentially as dangerous as a terminal (i.e. don't try to delete files).
+Since it can execute code live, it's potentially as dangerous as a terminal (i.e. don't try to delete files).

 It assumes golang is installed (i.e. /usr/local/go/bin/go exists).
 You might have to change this path if your go binary is elswhere.